pmuellner/RobustnessOfMetaMF/README.md

 # Robustness of Meta Matrix Factorization Against Decreasing Privacy Budgets

 This repository includes python scripts and ipython-notebooks necessary for conducting experiments utilizing MetaMF and NoMetaMF in the setting of decreasing privacy budgets.
-Additionally, it provides code for analyzing the user groups in the todo dataset, available via Zenodo: todo
+Additionally, it provides code for analyzing the user groups in five different datasets available via Zenodo:
+* Douban User Groups, todo
+* Hetrec-MovieLens User Groups, todo
+* MovieLens 1M User Groups, todo
+* Ciao User Groups, todo
+* Jester User Groups, todo

-## Files
+## Usage
 To reproduce our results, the ipython-notebooks must be executed in following order:

 1. data/jester/Generation.ipynb: Preprocessing of the Jester dataset utilized in our studies.